msyamkumar/cs220-projects/spring20/p6/README.md

 TOTAL SCORE: 5.00%
 ```

-### Q2: what is the average points (rating) of wine?
+### Q2: what is the average price of wine?

 Be careful!
-There may be missing rating points information for some rows, so
+There may be missing price information for some rows, so
 it's best to skip those.

-### Q3: List all wineries which produce wine in South Africa?
+### Q3: List all wineries which produce wine in New Zealand?

-Answer in the form of a list containing no duplicates (for this and future questions).
+Answer in the form of a list containing no duplicates!! (for this and future questions).

 ### Q4: which wine varieties contain the phrase "caramelized" in the description?